 typedef CK_BYTE CK_PTR CK_BYTE_PTR;

-CK_DEFINE_FUNCTION

-CK_DEFINE_FUNCTION(returnType, name), when followed by a parentheses-enclosed list of arguments and a function definition, defines a Cryptoki API function in a Cryptoki library. returnType is the return type of the function, and name is its name.
-It SHALL be used in the following fashion:

-CK_DEFINE_FUNCTION(CK_RV, C_Initialize)(

-CK_VOID_PTR pReserved

-)

-{

-...

-}

 CK_DECLARE_FUNCTION

 CK_DECLARE_FUNCTION(returnType, name), when followed by a parentheses-enclosed list of arguments and a semicolon, declares a Cryptoki API function in a Cryptoki library. returnType is the return type of the function, and name is its name.
 It SHALL be used in the following fashion: